For NBC, the covid Olympics will be a feat of strange movements and remote mystery

 Compounding this challenge is that the Tokyo 2020 Games (yes, they’re still calling it that) actually should require a massive influx of new staff.
 This year sees a historic number of events — 339 across 50 disciplines, up from 306 and 41 in Rio just five years ago.
 They include new sports like surfing and skateboarding, and newly returning sports like softball and baseball.
 There are also plenty of ongoing niche ones — mixed team archery or artistic swimming — and, in a colorful demonstration of the modern content boom, the NBCOlympics site and app will air them all.
 In total, Gesue estimates a stunning 3,000 hours of competition will be available on NBC.

 All these events, NBC hopes, will yield at least a few top-tier American winners.
-Team sports are one thing, but the network urgently needs individual feelgood stars out of these covid-clouded Olympics.
-Producers hope to solidify the status of emergent celebrities like swimmers Caeleb Dressel and Simone Manuel; trade on established ones like the track stalwart Allyson Felix and medal-hoarders Biles and Katie Ledecky; and outright break out a fresh A-lister in skateboarder Nyjah Huston.
+Team sports are one thing, but the network urgently needs individual feel-good stars out of these covid-clouded Olympics.
+Producers hope to solidify the status of emergent celebrities like swimmers Caeleb Dressel and Simone Manuel; trade on established ones like the track stalwart Allyson Felix and medal-hoarders Simone Biles and Katie Ledecky; and outright break out a fresh A-lister in skateboarder Nyjah Huston.

 But with one of the most crucial TV elements — cutaways to family members in the stands — a no-go, the network will need to find ways to re-create that in the United States.
 Producers are bringing cameras around the country to the homes and hometowns of many of the 600 American athletes.
-Simone Biles’ gym outside Houston, for instance, will be the site of a sleepover for many Olympic gymnasts’ families, complete with on-camera predawn watch party to see loved ones compete.
+Biles’s gym outside Houston, for instance, will be the site of a sleepover for many Olympic gymnasts’ families, complete with on-camera predawn watch party to see loved ones compete.

-Typically, a mix of remote and in-country, this year’s broadcast will also skew remote.
-Several prime sports, like track and gymnastics, will still feature commentators on site.
+Typically, a mix of remote and in-country, the broadcast this year will also skew remote.
+Several prime sports, like track and gymnastics, will still feature commentators on-site.
 But many will be called in Stamford.
 A full 28 broadcast booths have been built, tightly side-by-side like so many storage lockers.
 Sometimes literally — running out of space, engineers converted storage space in the building into a broadcast booth.

 On Tuesday night, as the competition was set to kick off with Japan taking on Australia in women’s softball, Stamford was stirring.
 Pods of staffers were overseeing research and feeds; broadcasters prepped in one booth; a separate area was being set up for several Peacock shows that will live alongside the main NBC coverage; and production trucks for individual sports were outfitted in an outside loading dock.
 (The competition actually starts several days before the opening ceremony.)